mcdafydd/terraform-provider-azurerm/website/docs/d/monitor_scheduled_query_rules.html.markdown

 `action` supports the following if `action_type` is `AlertingAction`:

 * `azns_action` - An `azns_action` block as defined below.
+* `severity` - Severity of the alert.
+Possible values include: 'Zero', 'One', 'Two', 'Three', 'Four'.
 * `throttling` - Time (in minutes) for which Alerts should be throttled or suppressed.
-* `trigger` - The trigger condition that results in the alert rule being run.
+* `trigger` - A `trigger` block as defined below.
+The condition that results in the alert rule being run.

 ---

 `action` supports the following if `action_type` is `LogToMetricAction`:

 * `criteria` - A `criteria` block as defined below.
+* `metric_name` - Name of the metric.

 ---

 `azns_action` supports the following:

+* `action_group` - List of action group reference resource IDs.
-* `custom_webhook_payload` - JSON payload included in webhooks.
+* `custom_webhook_payload` - (Optional) Custom payload to be sent for all webhook payloads in alerting action.
 * `email_subject` - Email subject line.
-* `severity` - Severity of the alert.
-Possible values include: 'Zero', 'One', 'Two', 'Three', 'Four'.

 ---